nicodelpiano/Mini-Haskore/README.md

 # Mini-Haskore
-Small library to compose MIDI files.
+Small library for composing MIDI files.

+It is not yet finished, but works fine.